Classics at St. Olaf College

 Founded in 1971, the Ancient Studies interdisciplinary program invites students to examine Greece and Rome in their ancient Mediterranean context and from a variety of perspectives—literary, historical, artistic, religious, and cultural.

-Every student who majors in Ancient Studies completes the fourth semester of ancient Greek or Latin, an ancient history course, a Classics course, and five other courses selected from Art, Asian Studies, Classics, Enduring Questions, English, History, Philosophy, Political Science, Religion, and Theater.
+Every student who majors in Ancient Studies completes the fourth semester of ancient Greek or Latin, an ancient history course, a Classics course, and five other courses selected from Art History, Asian Studies, Classics, Enduring Questions, History, Philosophy, Political Science, Religion, and Theater.
 One of the five electives must be either Classics 370 (Topics in Classical Studies) or an Independent Research on a topic of the student’s choice.
 Off-campus programs and courses at Carleton College extend the range of possibilities.

 St. Olaf students often combine an Ancient Studies major with another major like art history, English, history, philosophy, political science, or religion.
 Even science and fine arts majors sometimes double major in Ancient Studies.
 An Ancient Studies major marks a graduate as distinctive, well-rounded, and intellectually curious.